jariolaine/apex-blog/README.md

 4. Import and install *blog-public-pages-latest.sql* and select install supporting objects.

 ### Post Install
-Create a workspace user group and it name "Bloggers".
+Create a workspace user group named "Bloggers".
 Add APEX users to the group who are authorized to use the blog admin application.
 See how to create a workspace group in the APEX documentation [*Using Groups to Manage Application Express Users*](https://docs.oracle.com/en/database/oracle/apex/24.2/aeadm/managing-users-in-a-workspace.html#GUID-0FD7B406-8A83-40C0-A3E7-EF19BBDEA5A4).

 ## Upgrade